kabirbaidhya/Arty/README.md

-A very simple boilerplate code for composer based package in PHP.
+A lightweight version of Laravel's `artisan` for using in php projects out side the laravel.

+Supports artisan's all database migration & seeding commands